Computational Aeroacoustics (CAA) | A critically overlooked sub-branch of Computational Fluid Dynamics (CFD)

 Computational Aeroacoustics (CAA) Consulting

-Aeroacoustics consulting engineers from SimuTech Group are respected experts in the combined study of aerodynamics and acoustics, or “aeroacoustics,” across all of North America.
+Aeroacoustics consulting engineers from SimuTech Group are respected experts in the combined study of aerodynamics and acoustics, or “aeroacoustics,” across the US and Canada.

 Our engineers are well-versed in using cutting-edge Computational Fluid Dynamic (CFD) modeling technologies to solve challenging engineering and architectural design issues.
 As a result, they offer client management-design teams the solutions they need to either implement the most recent, high-performance system or building designs or to identify and fix an existing issue.